 The DISC system is slightly different from the Enneagram in that it includes only four personality types: Dominance (D), Influence (I), Steadiness (S), and Compliance (C).
 Each type has particular strengths and weaknesses, which can be identified through assessments.

-These four types represent an individual’s behavior in different situations or environments.
+These four types represent an individual’s behavior profile insights in different situations or environments.
 For example, the D type is more aggressive, while the S type is more passive.

 When deciding between the Enneagram and DISC systems, you must consider the insights you’re looking for from both tests.
 The Enneagram focuses on one’s intrinsic qualities and motivations, while the DISC system looks at how someone behaves in different situations.